 As for me, and my sanity – I choose option 2.

 My kids are 10 and 7, so I am no stranger when it comes to the complaining that often accompanies the boredom of being at home.

-And I know it will only get worse as they become tweens and teens.
+It’s been happening since they were toddlers, and I know it will only get worse as they become tweens and teens.

 That is why I have started to put together a boredom buster game plan now.

 All things considered, I am actually pretty lucky…